Wall Street Journal reporters Doug MacMillan and Mike Spector discuss Airbnb’s worth.

 Jim Grant of Grant’s Interest Rate Observer breaks down why he is bullish on gold.

-Wall Street Journal tech reporter Shira Ovide on Amazon’s card reader.
+Wall Street Journal reporter Shira Ovide on Twitter suing the government over transparency issues.